Robert C. Burke

 Robert Charles Burke (November 7, 1949 – May 17, 1968) was a United States Marine who was killed in action during the Vietnam War and was posthumously awarded the Medal of Honor.
-Private First Class Burke, at age eighteen, was the youngest Medal of Honor recipient of the Vietnam War.
+Private First Class Burke, at age 18, was the youngest Medal of Honor recipient of the Vietnam War.

 Early life

 Burke was born on November 7, 1949, in Monticello, Illinois.
 While still a student at Monticello High School, he enlisted in the U.S. Marine Corps Reserve in Chicago, March 17, 1967.
 Burke was discharged to enlist in the regular Marine Corps on May 16, 1967.

 United States Marine Corps

 Upon completion of recruit training with the 1st Recruit Training Battalion, Recruit Training Regiment, Marine Corps Recruit Depot, San Diego, California, on July 20, 1967, Burke was transferred to the Marine Corps Base, Camp Pendleton, California.
 He completed individual combat training with Company Q, 2nd Battalion, 2nd Infantry Training Regiment, in August 1967, and was promoted to private first class on September 1, 1967.

 From September 1967 until January 1968, he was a student with the Motor Transport School, Student Company, Schools Battalion.
 This was followed by duty as a motor vehicle mechanic with Headquarters and Service Company, 5th Military Police Battalion, 5th Marine Division, Camp Pendleton.

-In February 1968, Burke was sent to the Republic of Vietnam where he was assigned to Company I, 3rd Battalion, 27th Marines, 1st Marine Division (Reinforced) as a Machine Gunner.
-He was killed in action charging enemy positions on May 17, 1968, while on Operation Allen Brook with Company I, in the hamlet of Le Nam, Go Noi Island in Southern Quảng Nam Province.
+In February 1968, Burke was sent to the Republic of Vietnam where he was assigned to Company I, 3rd Battalion, 27th Marines, 1st Marine Division (Reinforced) as a machine gunner.
+Burke was killed in action charging enemy positions on May 17, 1968, while on Operation Allen Brook with Company I, in the hamlet of Le Nam, Go Noi Island in Southern Quảng Nam Province.

 Burke is buried in Monticello Cemetery, in Monticello, Illinois.